February 20, 2012, Christopher D. Carroll Equiprobable

 numerical computation software can compute this double integral, but at such a

 slow speed as to be almost unusable.
-But computation of the expectation can be
+Computation of the expectation can be

 massively speeded up by advance construction of a numerical approximation to